benrayfield/wikibinator105/README.md

 TODO rewrite disorganized text...

+A redesign of https://github.com/benrayfield/wikibinator104/ to directly allow vararg, instead of putting it in linkedlists, for efficiency.
+This is a big change to the universal function so is its own project.
+TODO copy parts from wikibinator104's readme etc. See Op.java

 and pattern calculus functionfunction thats a lambda, combinator, and pattern ca thats also a pattern calculus function.

 What makes the internet work, this is its purest simplest form, a kind of number that any 2 of them create or find 1 more number, and so on,